slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_5-6_SYR_vs_UK.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Kentucky should win 4 or more singles matches _47%_ of the time.
+- Kentucky should win 4 or more singles matches *47%* of the time.
-- Syracuse should win 4 or more singles matches _22%_ of the time.
+- Syracuse should win 4 or more singles matches *22%* of the time.
-- The winner of the doubles point will decide the match the other _31%_ of the time.
+- The winner of the doubles point should decide the match the other *31%* of the time.
-- If Kentucky wins the doubles point, their chances of winning the dual improve to _78%_.
+- If Kentucky wins the doubles point, their chances of winning the dual improve to *78%*.
-- If Syracuse wins the doubles point, their chances of winning the dual improve to _53%_.
+- If Syracuse wins the doubles point, their chances of winning the dual improve to *53%*.

 ------